FengboMa/docs.spectraguru/docs/Analytics_Page/Gaussian_Peak_Fitting.md

 ## How to Use

 0. In the analytics page, after processing your data, select "Gaussian Peak Fitting" from the dropdown menu on the left sidebar.
-1. Use the upper textbox to specify the number of peaks in your data to analyze (defaults to `1`, maximum is `20`).
+1. Use the upper textbox to specify the number of peaks in your data to analyze (defaults to `3`, maximum is `20`).
-2. Use the lower textbox to specify the number of total Gaussian curves to fit to these peaks (defaults to `1`, maximum is `30`)
+2. Use the lower textbox to specify the number of total Gaussian curves to fit to these peaks (defaults to `5`, maximum is `30`)
 3. If you would like to introduce a constant baseline, turn on the toggle labeled "Use constant model" and input the baseline intensity into the textbox that appears.
+4. Click the green button labeled "Submit Parameters" to run the calculations and display the results.
+You must use this button any time you make changes to the sidebar parameters.

 ## Behavior